alburezg/grandparents/README.md

 # Don't touch this
 get_un_pop_from_api <- T

-# To convert months to yeares in SOCSIM
+# To convert months to years in SOCSIM
 FinalSimYear <-  2200
 endmo <-  5400
 ```